 This is a little different than AGNC or Dynex.
 These mortgage REITs primarily trade standardized mortgage-backed securities.
 Broadmark instead deals with the less-liquid world of construction loans.

 Still, BRMK runs a conservative book.
 The weighted average loan-to-value of its portfolio is a very modest 60%.
 In other words, Broadmark would lend no more than $60,000 for a property valued at $100,000.
 This gives the company a wide margin of error in the event of a default by a borrower.

-At current prices, Broadmark yields an attractive 8.6%.
+At current prices, Broadmark yields an attractive 11.3% and trades at a 16% discount to book value.
 The company initiated its monthly dividend in late 2019 and sailed through the pandemic with no major issues.

 Main Street Capital

 We know that the pandemic hit Main Street a lot harder than Wall Street.
 It is what it is.